Ironman World Championship

-The Ironman World Championship is an ultra-triathlon held annually in Hawaii, United States since 1978, with an additional race in 1982.
+The Ironman World Championship is a triathlon held annually in Hawaii, United States from 1978 to 2022, with no race in 2020 and an additional race in 1982.
 It is owned and organized by the World Triathlon Corporation.
 It is the annual culmination of a series of Ironman triathlon qualification races held throughout the world.
+From 2023 to 2025, the Men's and Women's Ironman World Championships were separated with one at Kona and the other hosted at another venue.
+Beginning in 2026, both the men's and women's races of the championship will once more take place in Kailua-Kona.